How to get the best from our stress busters

 Education – Exams, constant fear of being good enough

-Family – Relationship difficulties, divorce or caring for someone
+Family – Relationship difficulties or caring for someone

 Things to do:

-Alternatively here are a few things we like to do here within the office to keep us on track with our daily tasks and within our lives.
-I have also included some links you can click to get different free downloadable planners.
+Here are a few things we like to do here within the office to keep us on track with our daily tasks and within our lives.
+We have also included some links you can click to get different free downloadable planners.

 Be active

 Exercise won’t make your stress disappear, but it can reduce some of the emotional intensity that you’re feeling.
-Besides helping to clear your thoughts and lets you deal with your problems more calmly.
-Also raises your self-esteem.
+Helping to clear your thoughts and lets you deal with your problems more calmly.
+Additionally, helps to raise your self-esteem.

 Connect and talk to friends and family

 Good relationships are important for your mental wellbeing.
-Helping you build a sense of belonging and self-worth.
-In addition to this opportunities to share positive experience and even to just share the negatives.
+Helping you build a sense of belonging and therefore your self-worth.
+Opportunities to share positive experiences and even to just share the negatives.
 Problem shared is a problem halved.
-In addition, You could even speak to Samaritans by calling 116 123.
+Additionally, you could even speak to Samaritans by calling 116 123

 Use easy time management techniques

-To help you take control.
-Simple things like writing a meal plan will help take away the stress of what’s to eat.
+Firstly to help you take control try simple things like writing a meal plan.
+This will help take away the stress of what’s to eat.
 With anything to do with education write it down in a plan to ensure your getting things done on time.

 Plan ahead

-Indeed work smarter not harder.
+Secondly, work smarter not harder.
 Writing down what you want to achieve each day and ticking it off as you do it will help keep you brain organised.
 You can actively see things being ticked off and it will make you feel like you’re hitting your targets.
-In addition check out EmilyLey for free printable planners.

 Listen to some calming music